Acupuncture in Nepean & Ottawa

 As such, your TCM practitioners will utilize your health history, chief complaint, tongue and pulse diagnosis, and general observations to establish a Chinese medical diagnosis and treatment plan.
 Practitioners will select techniques and point prescriptions unique to each patient.
 Therefore, by treating the underlying dysfunction, we can address a wide range of conditions and many seemingly “unconnected” symptoms during treatment.
 This corrects minor imbalances BEFORE they become chronic or pathological.
-Acupuncture is one of the best preventative medicines.
+Acupuncture is one of the most effective preventive medicines.
 Preventative care at its best!

 Benefits of Acupuncture